 22. Facebook

 If you’re old enough to remember the launch of Facebook, you might recall that it first launched as “thefacebook.”
-Facebook is a social media platform that Mark Zuckerberg launched in 2004 – and unless you’ve lived under a rock or off the grid, you probably use it regularly today.
-The platform has billions of users and is now publicly traded with an estimated $140 billion valuation.
+Facebook is a social media platform that Mark Zuckerberg launched in 2004.
+Over the last 20 years, Facebook has grown to become one of the world’s top-earning companies.
+The platform has billions of users and an estimated $140 billion valuation.

 Pitch Deck Lessons for Social Media Startups